Change Detection 2026 guidelines

 }

 All assessor-created analytic questions are present in the topic description, so they are known to the system at the start of the task.
 Additionally, questions will have a small number of example documents.
-Systems may use those documents when they arrive in the document stream.
+Systems may use those documents when they arrive in the document stream, but not before.
 They are not guaranteed to be the first relevant documents in the collection.

 Output format

 The format for a run is a JSONL file, starting with a run metadata line and then with one line per topic.
-(JSONL below pretty-printed for clarity) In general, runs may contain other information as long as the required fields are present.
-This is to allow you to include metadata about different stages of your process in the run.
+The run metadata block will have several required fields (TBD).
+Both the run metadata line and the following per-topic lines may contain extra information in an extra slot.
+This is to allow you to include your own metadata about your run or about topic processing in the output file itself.

 { "runtag": "nist_cd_1",